Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Identity/README.md

 ```

 The `GetToken` function takes in a list of `CommunicationTokenScope`.
 Scope options include:
-- `chat` (Use this for full access to Chat APIs)
+- `Chat` (Use this for full access to Chat APIs)
-- `voip` (Use this for full access to Calling APIs)
+- `VoIP` (Use this for full access to Calling APIs)
-- `chat.join` (Access to Chat APIs but without the authorization to create, delete or update chat threads)
+- `ChatJoin` (Access to Chat APIs but without the authorization to create, delete or update chat threads)
-- `chat.join.limited` (A more limited version of chat.join that doesn't allow to add or remove participants)
+- `ChatJoinLimited` (A more limited version of ChatJoin that doesn't allow to add or remove participants)
-- `voip.join` (Access to Calling APIs but without the authorization to start new calls)
+- `VoIPJoin` (Access to Calling APIs but without the authorization to start new calls)

 It's also possible to create a Communication Identity access token by customizing the expiration time.
 Validity period of the token must be within [1,24] hours range.
 If not provided, the default value of 24 hours will be used.